NBA Rumors: Grizzlies Willing To Trade No. 4 Pick For ‘Established Player,’ According To ‘Commercial Appeal’

-After losing Mike Conley in a season-ending injury, the Memphis Grizzlies struggled in the 2017-18 NBA season.
+After losing Mike Conley to a season-ending injury, the Memphis Grizzlies struggled in the 2017-18 NBA season.
 With the Western Conference Playoffs no longer in sight, the Grizzlies decided to tank in order to acquire a lottery pick in the 2018 NBA Draft.
 As of now, Memphis holds the No. 4 pick, and according to Ronald Tillery of the Commercial Appeal, the Grizzlies will explore all options with the precious pick.

-As Tillery noted, the Grizzlies could exercise the No. 4 pick to add a young and talented player on their roster or use it as a trade chip in a blockbuster deal.
+As Tillery noted, the Grizzlies could exercise the No. 4 pick to add a young and talented player on their roster, or use it as a trade chip in a blockbuster deal.
 With their goal to return to the Western Conference Playoffs next season, it makes more sense for the Grizzlies to trade the No. 4 pick for an “established player.”

 “The Grizzlies continue to send signals that they might be willing to trade out of the draft for an established player who will allow them to compete next season with a healthy roster.
 Remember, Memphis has three players (Conley, Gasol and Chandler Parsons) tied up with maximum salary contracts.
 The franchise believes it can return to the playoffs during the 2018-19 season.
 Memphis would seek to hand over the fourth pick for a young, established all-star level player.”